 Follow the example of the women by telling your story to others this week.
 Celebrate your birth into new life in Christ.

-Use the first memorial acclamation this week: We proclaim your Death, O Lord, and profess your Resurrection until you come again.
+Use the first memorial acclamation for this week: We proclaim your Death, O Lord, and profess your Resurrection until you come again.

 Sharing the tradition